Add, remove & assign phone numbers on demand

 We’ve all been stung by businesses that just aren’t up to scratch, and leaving a review can be a great way to alleviate (or confirm) the concerns of others.
 Think of it as altruistic reviewing or reviewing for the greater good.

 If a consumer has had a great experience with a business, they’re likely to leave a positive review to say thank you.
-This is especially the case with local and/or independent businesses where customers know their review will be appreciated and have impact.
+This is especially the case with local and/or independent businesses where customers know their review will be appreciated and have an impact.

 Check out these truly heartwarming examples of reviews left online.